‘On the Rocks’ Is Bill Murray and Sofia Coppola’s Love Letter to New York City

 From the get-go, Murray is nothing short of magnetic, providing such a live-wire jolt to the proceedings that you can practically feel On the Rocks come alive upon his initial entrance.
 Well-dressed, gregarious, and possessed with the unflappable confidence of a Don Juan who’s always sure he’s the coolest guy in the room, Murray veers from complimenting Laura to plotting spy games to eyeing every female in the vicinity with such easygoing charisma that it’s hard to not get caught up in his sleuthing scheme.
 Laura also finds his self-assurance irresistible, even though her affection is colored by bitterness, born from the fact that she’s taking advice about a cheating spouse from a dad who left her and her mother years ago to chase tail.

-That Murray is doing a thinly-veiled riff on Coppola’s own illustrious dad Francis is difficult to ignore, and yet the legendary star’s turn never veers into impression; his Felix is a full-bodied jumble of contradictions, at once loving and selfish, captivating and off-putting, loyal and untrustworthy, all of it wrapped up in old-school New York swagger and style.
+That Murray is doing a thinly veiled riff on Coppola’s own illustrious dad Francis is difficult to ignore, and yet his star turn never veers into impression; his Felix is a full-bodied jumble of contradictions, at once loving and selfish, captivating and off-putting, loyal and untrustworthy, all wrapped up in old-school New York swagger and style.
 As their attempts to pry into Dean’s life escalate—highlighted by a car chase through New York City in a dying red sports car—Murray proves a constant delight.
 It’s too bad, then, that Jones is On the Rocks’ rather milquetoast center of attention.
 Given their characters’ relationship, it’s fitting that the actress seems at once enchanted to be in the company of, and thoroughly overshadowed by, her co-star.
 But that doesn’t change the fact that, as embodied by Jones, Laura comes off as tepid and unremarkable.

 The desire to be desired is central to On the Rocks, since it’s what broke up Felix’s first marriage, and now threatens to send Laura into a tailspin of mistrust.
 Also key is Laura’s related quest to find herself, which is complicated by her fears about having tied the knot and started a family with a two-timer like her father—whom she both adores and resents.
 Coppola digs into the messy thoughts and feelings of married middle-age, when you’re not sure if you’re still attracted to your partner, you’re even less sure they’re interested in you, and your sense of individuality is challenged by dominating roles as a parent and a spouse.
 Better still, she does so with a light touch, keeping the action spry even as her characters confront unpleasant realities about themselves and each other.